|HealthConnect for Women & Children|

 - Wellness Tools

-Problems with urinary and bowel control can make it hard to feel good about yourself.
-Fortunately, most of these pelvic floor conditions are treatable—and you can find the treatment you need at MultiCare Women’s Pelvic Medicine and Reconstructive Surgery.
+Urinary incontinence and problems with bowel control can make it hard to feel good about yourself.
+Fortunately, these and most other pelvic floor disorders are treatable—and you can find the treatment you need at MultiCare Urogynecologyand Pelvic Reconstructive Surgery.

 You will have the expertise of our integrated care team – which includes three fellowship-trained urogynecologists, a pelvic floor physical therapist specializing in female pelvic therapies and specialty nursing staff.